-There are a few essential brush ‘must haves’ that should be in your make-up kit.
-If used correctly, these brushes will help you create flawless, beautifully applied make-up: powder brush, blush brush, eye shadow brush, blending brush, angled brush, eyeliner brush, mascara wand and a lip brush.
+There are a few essential brush ‘must haves’ that should be in everyone’s make-up kit.
+If used correctly, these brushes will help you create flawless, beautifully applied make-up.
+They are: powder brush, blush brush, eye shadow brush, blending brush, angled brush, eyeliner brush, mascara wand and a lip brush.

-To help you decide which brushes you may want or what you still need to get, here’s a make-up brush guide, showing what each brush looks like, and what it’s used for.
+To help you decide which brushes you may want or what you still need to get, here’s a make-up brush guide, showing what each brush looks like, and what it’s used for, and at the end there’s also a guide of other useful make-up tools that you may encounter:

 Foundation Brush.
 A flat brush usually with two-toned bristles.
 Can also be round with a flat top.
 Used for applying liquid or cream foundation, or to smooth out foundation after applying it with your fingers.